 The principle objective of the Dungowan Dam project is to secure the long-term water supply security for the regional city of Tamworth.
 Further, the project will enable future population growth for Tamworth, which together with an already-augmented Chaffey Dam will maintain a productive level of general security reliability and water use for irrigation.
 Over time, this objective is expected to underpin water affordability that will support broader agricultural productivity benefits for the region.

-- Increases town water supply
+- Increased town water supply

-- Supports Peel drought work
+- Supporting Peel drought work

-- Replaces ageing infrastructure
+- Replacing ageing infrastructure